Note: The majority of this program must be completed on campus for degree completion.

 For course tuition and fees, please click Tuition & Fees.

 Most part-time students take an average of 3 to 5 years to complete the 45-unit requirement.
 You must complete a Master's degree within 5 years of starting the program.
-Note: Some on-campus attendance may be required for degree completion.
+Note: The majority of this program must be completed on campus for degree completion.

 For assistance while in the application process, please contact the Institute of Computational and Mathematical Engineering using the following email address: email@example.com